ibexa/documentation-developer/docs/content_management/images/fastly_io.md

 php bin/console ibexa:fastly:migrate-configuration
 ```

-Paste the configuration to `config/packages/ibexa.yaml` to define the same variations for Fastly IO:
+Paste the following configuration to define the same variations for Fastly IO:

 ```yaml
 ibexa: